pirogram/pirogram-content/books/data-analysis-with-python/033-getting-started-with-pandas/topics/030-data-structures-and-object-creation.md

   * Pandas Series

   #### Index
-  Index works in similar way as that in Series and should be of hashable type like integers, strings, floating point numbers, tuples etc. Pandas automatically generates `integer index` having values (0, len(data)-1) if no index is specified.
+  Index works in similar way as that in Series and should be of hashable type like integers, strings, floating point numbers, tuples etc. Pandas automatically generates `rangeindex` having values (0, len(data)-1) if no index is specified.
 Since Dataframe is 2 dimensional data structure, there are two levels of axis labels.
 Index is referred to as axis 0.

   #### Columns
   The second level of axis labels in Dataframe called columns.
 They are referred to as axis 1.

+  #### Creating DataFrame
-  The basic method to create a Series is to call [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html).
+  The basic method to create a DataFrame is [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html).
 The default setting for data and index parameters is None and will create an empty dataframe.
-If we pass data without index and columns to [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html), Pandas automatically generates `integer index` having values (0, len(data axis 0)-1) and column names having values (0, len(data axis 1)-1).
+If we pass data without index and columns to [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html), Pandas automatically generates `rangeindex` having values (0, len(data axis 0)-1) and column names having values (0, len(data axis 1)-1).
 ---
 type: live-code
 id: c9d5fd2c-189f-4ca7-be59-61c8690d11ec